mozilla/wagtail-localize-smartling/README.md

 }
 ```

-or you can specify a callable or a dotted path to a callable in the `LOCALE_MAPPING_CALLBACK` setting
+... or you can specify a callable or a dotted path to a callable in the `LOCALE_MAPPING_CALLBACK` setting:

 ```python
 def map_project_locale_to_smartling(locale: str) -> str: